Winter Weather Travel Guide

 On rare occasions, service may be suspended or replaced with shuttle buses.

-All delays and schedule changes are detailed in system alerts, available on our website, on Twitter, and via text or email.
+All delays and schedule changes are detailed in system alerts, available on our website, on X (formerly Twitter), and via text or email.

 Did you know?
 We use a lot of different equipment to keep stations and tracks clear, including the jet-powered Snowzilla.
-We also have heaters along Red and Orange Line tracks and special de-icing trains for all subway lines.
+We also have heaters along Red and Orange Line tracks and special de-icing trains for all heavy rail lines.

 Storm Schedules